 Disclaimer: Meeple Mountain was provided a pre-production copy of the game.
 It is this copy of the game that this review is based upon.
 As such, this review is not necessarily representative of the final product.
 All photographs, components, and rules described herein are subject to change.

 This review assumes that you are already familiar with Glen More.
-If you’re not, then check out our full review of Glen More.
+If you’re not, then check out our full review of the original Glen More.

 What’s Different in Glen More II: Chronicles?